OpenTreeOfLife/oti/README.md

 ####Indexing

 For OTI to be useful, you will need to index some nexsons.
 The "IndexSingleNexson" service provides a method to do that.
 It accepts a single parameter, which is the url of the nexson file to be indexed.
-A single nexson study is assumed to be exist within a single nexson file.
+A single nexson study is assumed to be contained within a single nexson file.
 For more information:

 ```
 curl -v http://localhost:7474/db/data/ext/IndexServices/graphdb/indexSingleNexson
 ```

-A python script is provided to facilitate indexing all studies in the treenexus repo.
+A python script is provided to facilitate indexing all studies in the most recent commit to master in the treenexus repo.
 It takes no arguments:

 ```
 python index_current_repo.py